Vondent/UBC-Bolt-First-Byte-2025/README.md

 # UBC-Bolt-First-Byte-2025

-Achieved a 3rd place standing
+Achieved a 3rd place standing out of 39 teams.